frappe/erpnext/docs/docs.user.stock.item.md

 As you may have guessed, inventory balances are tracked for stock items and not for non-stock items.
 Non-stock items could be services or consumables that are not tracked.

-### Naming Items

-This is a complex topic [coming up next].
-In ERPNext you can use item codes or names.
-If you do not want to codify, you can keep the item name and item code as the same.

 ### Item Groups